 Size: 99.2 litres Material: Water-resistant polycarbonate hard shell Colours: a range including Coast, Black, and Asphalt

 Whether you’re heading to The Plaza, NYC, or the Burj Al Arab, Dubai, you’re going to want to look the part.
-Briggs and Riley, US-based luggage connoisseurs, elegantly intertwine luxurious designs with innovative engineering.
+RIMOWA, the world-renown German premium luggage brand, elegantly intertwines luxurious designs with innovative engineering and timeless design.

 Best for: those seeking luxury luggage with innovative, thoughtful technologies